ericyd/loop-supreme/roadmap.md

 - [ ] Add dark mode toggle button
 - [ ] allow Track to wrap (controls top, waveform bottom)
 - [ ] make Track controls slightly less wide
+- [ ] add track ID indicator so keyboard controls make sense
+- [ ] make beat counter sticky so you can see it even when you scroll